 Montreal Mission Internship

 Saint John, N.B.
-Taylor College originally opened its doors in 1998 to house the residential training program for the Church Army (now Threshold Ministries).
+Threshold School of Ministry originally opened its doors in 1998 to house the residential training program for the Church Army (now Threshold Ministries).
 In 2011, Threshold Ministries refocused and adjusted its training and formation into an apprenticeship-styled format.
-The College has continued to provide training and equipping for local individuals taking courses on an individual basis.

 Atlantic School of Theology